-Debt issuance costs incurred in connection with the issuance of debt have been included as a component of the carrying amount of debt, with the exception of Trading Credit Facility debt issuance costs, which are included in prepaid expenses and other assets in the Company's condensed consolidated balance sheets.
+Debt issuance costs incurred in connection with the issuance of the AMCF Notes have been included as a component of the carrying amount of the debt, and Trading Credit Facility debt issuance costs are included in prepaid expenses and other assets in the Company's condensed consolidated balance sheets.
 Debt issuance costs are amortized to interest expense over the contractual term of the debt.
 Debt issuance costs of the Trading Credit Facility are amortized on a straight-line basis, while all other debt issuance costs are amortized using the effective interest method.
-Amortization of debt issuance costs included in interest expense was \$0.6 million and \$0.6 million for the three months ended September 30, 2022 and 2021, respectively.
+Amortization of debt issuance costs included in interest expense was \$0.5 million and \$0.6 million for the three months ended September 30, 2023 and 2022, respectively.